rel-2/rel2vpn/README.md

 ### Use it: routes and sharing

-On the website the Anchor appears on the **Devices** page in the **⚓ Anchors — home exits** card: online or off, its public IP, how many routes exit through it, **LAN access**, turn on/off, rename, remove.
+On the website the Anchor appears on the **Devices** page in the **⚓ Anchors — custom exits** card (the **?** next to the title explains it): online or off, its public IP, how many routes exit through it, **LAN access**, turn on/off, rename, remove.
 Then build a route with it: **Routes → Add → Double**, any rel2 node as the entry, and your Anchor under *⚓ Your Anchors* as the exit.
-Put your phone or laptop on that route like on any other, and it leaves the internet from home. **Share** the route with people by their account email — they use their own account (a guest account needs no plan), you see that they are connected, and you can withdraw the invitation any time.
-The route shows *home offline* while the Anchor machine is off or asleep, and comes back by itself.
+Put your phone or laptop on that route like on any other, and it leaves the internet from the Anchor. **Share** the route with people by their **username** — they use their own account (a guest account needs no plan), you see that they are connected, and you can withdraw the invitation any time.
+The route shows *anchor offline* while the Anchor machine is off or asleep, and comes back by itself.

-**LAN access** is off by default: nothing that goes through the Anchor can reach your home network.
+**LAN access** is off by default: nothing that goes through the Anchor can reach the network the Anchor is on.
 Turn it on and *your own devices* on that route can — invited people never can.
-Use a machine that is always on (a Pi, a NAS, a router) rather than a laptop; the home upload speed is the ceiling for everyone using the Anchor.
+Use a machine that is always on (a Pi, a NAS, a router, a VPS) rather than a laptop; the Anchor's upload speed is the ceiling for everyone using it.

 ### How it runs, and what keeps it safe